Chapter 3: Search techniques

 You can also submit an ILL request directly by filling out a request form on the ILL webpage.
 Just log in with your NetID and fill out the form with the citation information you have for the item you want.
 In most cases, you’ll get books within 5-7 days and articles within 1-3 days.
 Because this process takes time, be sure to plan ahead and start searching for sources at least a week before your paper’s deadline, just in case you might need to request something through ILL.

-Another easy way to get books from other libraries is to check our Partner libraries through Quick Search.
-Near the top of the Advanced Search screen, two buttons give you a choice between ISU Library and Partner libraries.
+Another easy way to get books from other libraries is to check FastTRAC through Quick Search.
+Near the top of the Advanced Search screen, three buttons give you a choice between ISU Library, FastTRAC, and Selected Partner Libraries.

-Once you click the button for Partner libraries, the options under Search Scope let you search All Partner libraries, or search one of them at a time.
-When you find a book you need, click Check holdings to determine if the item is available to check out.
+The FastTRAC option finds items from all of the partner libraries in a single search, while Selected Partner Libraries brings up a Search Scope dropdown for choosing one library at a time from this group.
+When you find a book you need, click Check for available services to determine if the item is available to check out.
 If it is, just follow the steps online to borrow the book.
 Once you’ve submitted your request, you should get an email within 2-3 business days that the book is ready for you to pick up at the Parks Library Main desk.
-Another perk of the Partner Libraries is that you can visit them to borrow items in person if you happen to be nearby.
+Another perk of FastTRAC is that you can visit the partner libraries to borrow items in person if you happen to be nearby.

 We’ve covered a lot of ground in this chapter.
 There are quite a few tools and techniques that come into play when doing research.
 Try experimenting with search terms to determine what works best in the tools you’re using.
 This may lead you to new resources within the library you didn’t find with your original search.
 You may even find information about resources that we don’t have!
 In those cases, use ILL to get access as you navigate your research.